martinez-zacharya/TRILL/docs/home.md

     dock                Perform molecular docking with proteins and ligands.
 Note that you should relax your protein receptor with Simulate or another method before docking. diff_gen            Generate proteins using RFDiffusion
-    fold                Predict 3D protein structures using ESMFold or obtain 3Di structure for use with Foldseek to perform remote homology detection
+    fold                Predict 3D protein structures using ESMFold or obtain 3Di structure for use with Foldseek to perform remote homology detection score               Score protein sequences using ESM1v or ESM2 and protein structure with various ProteinMPNN models

 options:
   -h, --help            show this help message and exit